-We’re inspiring the next generation of scientists and conservationists through an innovative hands-on marine science program.
+We’re inspiring the next generation of scientists and conservationists through an innovative hands-on oceanography program.
 Coastal Ocean Explorers is an applied science research experience, including expeditions on the water, that allows participants to work directly with scientists studying our oceans and their inhabitants.

-This program immerses youth and educators in hands-on marine science and features full-day expeditions offshore along Palm Beach County aboard our 65-foot vessel, R/V ANGARI.
-Program participants receive introductory instruction on relevant marine ecological concepts and methods before gaining firsthand experience on the water, working side-by-side with professional scientists and vessel crew to collect valuable data that supports ocean research and conservation.
+This program immerses youth and educators in hands-on oceanography and features full-day expeditions offshore along Palm Beach County aboard our 65-foot vessel, R/V ANGARI.
+Program participants receive introductory training on relevant oceanographic and ecological concepts and methods before gaining firsthand experience on the water, working side-by-side with professional scientists and vessel crew to collect valuable data that supports ocean research and conservation.

-Coastal Ocean Explorers learn and perform established scientific methods, including:
+Coastal Ocean Explorers learn and perform a variety of skills and methods at sea, including:

 - Shark fishing via drum line and safe and efficient scientific workup of sharks prior to release;